Preparing for Tax Season as a Freelancer

 MichellaTextbroker Author Services Rep

 Now that you are a freelancer, you probably have questions about how to prepare and file your tax return.
-When you work as an employee for an employer, the company withholds all federal, state, local, Social Security and Medicare taxes from your paychecks.
+When you work as an employee for an employer, the company withholds all federal, state, local, Social Security, and Medicare taxes from your paychecks.
 As an independent contractor, you are no longer an employee.
-So, you are now responsible for paying your own taxes.
-Knowledge and preparation go a long way toward filing taxes as a freelancer.
+So, you are now responsible for paying your taxes.
+Knowledge and preparation go a long way as you prepare for tax season as a freelancer.

 Looking at the Difference Between a W-2 Form and a 1099 Form